run-ai/docs/docs/index.md

 * Researcher - Using Run:AI to submit jobs.
 Researcher documentation can be found [here](./Researcher/Walkthroughs/Run-AI-Walkthroughs.md).

-For production updates see the product area [here](./Product/Whats-New.md)
+For product updates see the product area [here](./Product/Whats-New.md)